 1993 College of Natural Resources, Forestry and Agriculture

-In 1993, the College of Forest Resources merged with the College of Applied Sciences and Agriculture to form the College of Natural Resources, Forestry and Agriculture.
-The School of Forest Resources rejoined the college at this time.
+In 1993, the College of Forest Resources (est. in 1982) merged with the College of Food, Agriculture and Applied Sciences to form the College of Natural Resources, Forestry and Agriculture.

 1996 College of Natural Sciences, Forestry, and Agriculture